 A: No. The VTA provides year-round Island-wide transportation.
 VTA service is accessible from all ferry terminals and the MV Airport.
 There are also other means of transportation such as bicycle rentals, taxicabs and ride share services.

 Q: Can I see the whole Island using VTA transportation?

 A: Yes.
 The VTA provides service to all six of the Island towns and travels down all major roads.
 VTA routes cover most major points of interest, though we do not provide chartered or guided tours.
-If you would like to take a guided tour of the Island, you should call Island Transport at (508) 693-0058.
 For more information visit the Schedules page of our site and read "How to See the Island in One Day".